Bethel High School (Virginia): Army JROTC

 As well as excelling in basketball and football, Bethel is also home to the largest and most accomplished Junior ROTC unit in Virginia.
-The Army JROTC Bruin Brigade has for the past decade fielded the top Marksmanship Team and Raiders Team at any level, and consistently one of the best Drill Teams and Honor guards of Southeast Virginia.
-As well, the Brigade has achieved some of the highest scores possible during Regional Formal Inspections.
+The Army JROTC Bruin Battalion has for the past decade fielded the top Marksmanship Team and Raiders Team at any level, and consistently one of the best Drill Teams and Honor guards of Southeast Virginia.
+As well, the Battalion has achieved some of the highest scores possible during Regional Formal Inspections.
 These three year inspections test an Army JROTC unit in all areas, and gauge its overall proficiency as a unit.

-The Bruin Brigade Marksmanship Team (known locally as "The Rifle Team"), with assistance from Lafayette Gun Club in adjacent York County, has dominated the local Old Dominion Junior Rifle League, and has been invited to compete nationally twice.
+The Bruin Battalion Marksmanship Team (known locally as "The Rifle Team"), with assistance from Lafayette Gun Club in adjacent York County, has dominated the local Old Dominion Junior Rifle League, and has been invited to compete nationally twice.
 The Bethel Bruin Marksmanship Team was denied the opportunity to compete, however, due to administrative decision.
 The team has sent at least one marksman to a Division 1 NCAA School (Air Force), and at least one more shooter likely to gain a scholarship in the near future.

 The Raiders Team has seen both rough and good times, but as of 2005, it officially became the top Army team in Southeast Virginia.
 It has seen a chain of consistently strong leadership, and has produced several United States Air Force Academy, Virginia Military Institute, and Virginia Tech officer candidates, as well as a large number of enlisted in all branches.
 Those who have graduated from the aforementioned military schools have been awarded pilot, infantry, and special forces assignments.